lawhitmi/euchre/README.rst

     :target: https://travis-ci.org/lawhitmi/euchre
 .. image:: https://github.com/lawhitmi/euchre/workflows/Python%20application/badge.svg

 The `.travis.yml <https://github.com/lawhitmi/euchre/blob/master/.travis.yml>`__ file gives the setup for the Travis-CI build.
-The Setuptools package was used to perform a build of the package, run the testing, and to build the documentation.
+The Setuptools package was used to perform a build of the package, run the testing, and to build the documentation on Travis-CI.
+For a larger project, Travis Pro provides the ability to both run these tasks as well as push result files to desired locations for coverage reports, documentation updates, and publishing of built files.

 7. IDE
 ===========